BioinfoMachineLearning/cryoppp/README.md

 -----

-## Rights and permissions
+## Rights and Permissions
 Open Access
 This article is licensed under a Creative Commons Attribution 4.0 International License, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s).

-Link to CryoPPP paper: https://www.biorxiv.org/content/10.1101/2023.02.21.529443v1
+** Link to CryoPPP paper ** : https://www.biorxiv.org/content/10.1101/2023.02.21.529443v1

 ## Cite this work
-If you use the code or data associated with this research work or otherwise find this data useful, please cite:
+If you use the code or data associated with this research work or otherwise find this data useful, please cite: \
-@article {Dhakal2023.02.21.529443,
+@article {Dhakal2023.02.21.529443, \
-	author = {Dhakal, Ashwin and Gyawali, Rajan and Wang, Liguo and Cheng, Jianlin}, title = {CryoPPP: A Large Expert-Labelled Cryo-EM Image Dataset for Machine Learning Protein Particle Picking}, elocation-id = {2023.02.21.529443},
+	author = {Dhakal, Ashwin and Gyawali, Rajan and Wang, Liguo and Cheng, Jianlin}, \
+	title = {CryoPPP: A Large Expert-Labelled Cryo-EM Image Dataset for Machine Learning Protein Particle Picking}, \
+	elocation-id = {2023.02.21.529443}, \
-	year = {2023},
+	year = {2023}, \
-	doi = {10.1101/2023.02.21.529443},
+	doi = {10.1101/2023.02.21.529443}, \
-	journal = {bioRxiv}
+	journal = {bioRxiv} \
 }